 Defuse high-calorie bombs.
 Bored?
 Stressed?
 Cravings often arise in response to a psychological need.
-Outsmart them: dive into a novel, or go for a walk or run.
+Outsmart them: dive into a novel, or go for a walk or a run.

 Self-indulgence or true hunger?
 All you had for lunch was a green salad?
 It’s no surprise that your stomach is growling!
-Add some fibre and protein to your meals, and make sure to eat a good breakfast.
+Add some fibre and protein to your meals and make sure to eat a good breakfast.

 Sleep and forget your hunger.
 When you skimp on sleep, the brain triggers the production of hunger-related hormones.
-And, the later you stay up, the more the body seeks to stockpile energy to sustain you until your next meal.
+And the later you stay up, the more the body seeks to stockpile energy to sustain you until your next meal.

 Drink more.
 Thirst can also give you the impression that you’re hungry.
-Keep a glass of water within reach, and get up regularly to fill it up.
-This will lead to two good habits: drinking more water AND spending less time sitting.
+Keep a glass of water within reach and get up regularly to fill it up.
+This will lead to two good habits: drinking more water and spending less time sitting.

 Get moving!
 Aerobic exercise improves blood and oxygen flow to the brain, particularly to the prefrontal cortex, which promotes better self-control.
 Research shows that the less active this brain area is, the more attracted we are to fatty and sugary foods.
 Strength training and yoga may also be positive reinforcements in this case.

 A diabetes diagnosis often sparks a crusade against sugar and calories.
 Thrown off, the body responds with cravings.
 Having the occasional treat is a way to avoid devouring an entire bag of chips out of frustration on a Saturday night after depriving yourself all week.